-Sonos, the wireless home audio company, announced Tuesday its next-generation software platform, Sonos S2.
-This platform will allow Sonos to bring new features like room groups and increased audio bandwidth, allowing for a richer Sonos experience going forward.
+Sonos’s next-generation software platform, Sonos S2, will be available for everyone on June 8, 2020.
+Announced in March, this platform will allow Sonos to bring new features like room groups and increased audio bandwidth, allowing for a richer Sonos experience going forward.
 What it won’t bring with it are older Sonos units like the original Play:5 (Gen 1), Bridge, and others.
 No worries, though – there’s a path to keeping those online, too.

 Sonos S2 will just be Sonos